dijkstracula/solvent/paper/report.md

 As before, the expressiveness of a refinement type depends on the expressiveness of the refining predicate's constraint domain.
-Critically: If the constraint domain is made up of _conjunctions of boolean predicates_ over program terms, we can call such a refinement type a _logically-qualified (LiQuid) type_[@LiquidTypesPLDI08].
+Critically: If the constraint domain is made up of _conjunctions of Boolean predicates_ over program terms, we can call such a refinement type a _logically-qualified (LiQuid) type_[@LiquidTypesPLDI08].
 Ideally, we would be able to pick and choose parts from both the model- and type-theoretic approaches to get the